virtual-world-framework/vwf/public/web/docs/behaviors.md

 	implements:
 	- http://vwf.example.com/path/to/behavior.vwf

-When a behavior is loaded, it copies all behaviors, properties, methods, events, children and scripts are copied to the new component.
-All the copied functionality can be used as part of the component.
-Also, because the functionality was copied, it can be configured individually on each component that uses the behavior.
-For example, in this behavior, <code>someMethod</code> will perform an action based on the value of <code>someProperty</code>, which defaults to true.
+When a behavior is loaded, all behaviors, properties, methods, events, children and scripts are inherited by the new component.
+All the inherited functionality can be used as part of the component.
+Behaviors can also use properties from the component that implement the behavior.
+For example, in this behavior, <code>someMethod</code> will perform an action based on the value of <code>behavior-someProperty</code>, which defaults to true.
+The convention for properties from the behavior is to prefix the property name with the name of the behavior, to avoid accidently overriding the value with a property from the implementing component.

 	---
 	properties:
-	  someProperty: true
+	  behavior-someProperty: true
 	methods:
 	  someMethod: |
-	    if(this.someProperty) {
+	    if(this.behavior-someProperty && this.anotherProperty) {
 	      // Do something
 	    }
 	    else {
 	      // Do something else
 	    }

-If the component that is implementing the behavior needs <code>someProperty</code> to be false, it simply overrides the value in its own properties.
+<code>anotherProperty</code> is definied in the implementing component, but is still usable in the behavior.
+If the component that is implementing the behavior needs <code>behavior-someProperty</code> to be false, it simply overrides the value in its own properties.

 	---
 	implements:
 	- http://vwf.example.com/path/to/behavior.vwf
 	properties:
-	  someProperty: false
+	  behavior-someProperty: false
+	  anotherProperty: true
 	scripts:
 	- |
 	  this.doSomething = function() {
 	    this.someMethod();
 	  }

+When <code>someMethod</code> executes, it will read the overridden value of <code>behavior-someProperty</code>, and go into the else statement.

 -------------------